 When anhydrous ammonia is applied to the soil, a large portion of the ammonia is converted to ammonium (NH4+), and can be bound to clay and organic matter particles within the soil.
 As long as the nitrogen remains in the ammonium form, it can be retained on the clay and organic matter, and does not readily move in most soils except sandy soils with very low CEC, so leaching is not an issue.

 At soil temperatures above freezing, nitrification occurs - ammonium is converted by specific soil microbes into nitrate-N (NO3-).
 Since this is a microbial reaction, it is very strongly influenced by soil temperatures.
 The higher the temperature, the quicker the conversion will occur.
-Depending on soil temperature, pH, and moisture content, it can take 2-3 months or longer to convert all the ammonia applied in late summer/early fall to nitrate.
+Depending on soil temperature, pH, and moisture content, it can take 2-3 months or longer to convert all the ammonia applied in the fall to nitrate.

 By delaying application until cold weather, most of the applied N can enter the winter as ammonium, and over-winter losses of the applied N will be minimal.

-Traditionally, producers should wait until soil temperatures are less than 50 degrees F at a depth of 4 inches before applying ammonia in the fall or early winter.
+Producers should wait until soil temperatures are less than 50 degrees F at a depth of 4 inches before applying ammonia in the fall or early winter.
 Nitrification does not cease below 50 degrees F, but rather soils will likely become cold enough to limit the nitrification process.
 In many areas of Kansas, soils may stay warmer than 50 degrees well into late-fall and only freeze for short periods during the winter.

 One should also consider soil physical properties when considering fall application.
 Fall applications of N for corn should not be made on sandy soils prone to leaching, particularly those over shallow, unprotected aquifers.
 Rather, fall N applications should focus on deep, medium- to heavy-textured soils where water movement through the profile is slower.